Machine Learning Systems

 Every question undergoes independent math verification by a separate model that rechecks all arithmetic and hardware specs.
 The initial verification pass found an 8.3% error rate across the corpus.
 All identified errors were corrected.

-Read the Research PaperThe full methodology: backward design from textbook chapters, four-axis taxonomy, LLM-assisted generation pipeline, independent math verification, and the ikigai-inspired competency zone framework.
+The full methodology β€” backward design from textbook chapters, four-axis taxonomy, LLM-assisted generation pipeline, independent math verification, and the ikigai-inspired competency zone framework β€” is described in our paper.

 Found an error?
 We take correctness seriously.
 If you spot a wrong number, a broken calculation, or a misleading scenario, open an issue on GitHub.
 Community verification is how we keep improving.